qualifiedleads/xandr-ui/README.md

 Click "blacklist" inside the Rainmaker UI like this ![Click "blacklist" inside the Rainmaker UI](https://i.imgur.com/JGNx963.jpg)
 And a few seconds later it is reflected in Xandr Console ![As shown in Console](https://i.imgur.com/eKSbg17.jpg) Vice-versa, also works.
-Note: that Xandr doesn't recognise its own placement ID's when you import it.
+:grey_exclamation: Note: that Xandr doesn't recognise its own placement ID's when you import it back into Xandr.
 Hence it always marks it as "unknown" or "Undisclosed Placement".
 This doesn't affect your campaign though.
 The setting is still obeyed.

 ## Optimisation
 The optimisation that you do remains in the scope of that Campaign, ie: